 “This article has become a threat,” he said.
 “We have to push lawmakers to do something about it.”

 Another reporter arrested

 Meanwhile, authorities in the capital Naypyidaw on Tuesday arrested a local reporter and charged him with defamation under Section 66(d) for writing a letter accusing another journalist of lying in a report he wrote on a local market.

 Maung Tun, who writes under the name Myoma Tun for News Watch Journal, was charged with defamation by Zaw Min Aung, a freelancer who writes for the state-run newspaper The Mirror.
 His trial is set for Dec.
 13.

 Maung Maung Tun wrote a letter to the editor in response to an article written by Zaw Min Aung on July 30 about Naypyidaw’s Myoma market, which set up operations within 100 days of the new civilian-led government taking office in April.
 In his letter, he accused Zaw Min Aung of making factual errors.

-“Zaw Min Aung filed a lawsuit against Maung Maung Tun under Article 66(d) in August because Maung Maung Tun accused him of lying in his letter to editor,” said Tin Moe Oo, a police officer from Pyinmana police station.
+“Zaw Min Aung filed a lawsuit against Maung Maung Tun under Section 66(d) in August because Maung Maung Tun accused him of lying in his letter to editor,” said Tin Moe Oo, a police officer from Pyinmana police station.

 Reported by Aung Theinkha Thiri Min Zin for RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Roseanne Gerin.